MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/quantity-limits.md

 For e-Commerce: Select the "Enable Order Quantity Limits" feature in the 'eCommerce Site Builder', under the 'Site settings'

-- Use the HQ settings to enable the quantity limits based on the 'Default Quantity Settings'
+- Use the headquarters settings to enable the quantity limits based on the 'Default Quantity Settings'
 - Minimum Order Quantity: Minimum number of products that needs to be purchased.
 - Maximum Order Quantity: Maximum limit for products that needs to be purchased.
 - Multiple Order Quantity: Product can be bought in multiples of this quantity.